Kapendev/parin/TOUR.md

 ### Temporary Resources

-Temporary resources are only valid until the function that provided them is called again.
+Temporary resources are only valid for the duration of the current frame.

 ## Embedding Assets